-Now, thanks to a high school teacher and a grant from the new ChildForum scheme to get men into ECE, Jade is following his dream of doing something that makes a difference and becoming an early childhood teacher.
+Now, thanks to a high school teacher and winning a Men in ECE Invitation Award, Jade is following his dream of doing something that makes a difference and becoming an early childhood teacher.

 Last year, at the age of 21, he began working towards a Bachelor of Teaching ECE qualification.
 Jade says he is excited to be on the course after studying ECE in high school and enjoying it.
 In fact, he credits a former teacher with being on the course at all.

 "If it had not been for her recommendation I probably would not have got into this degree in the first place," he says.